Luke-zhang-04/processing-vscode/README.md

 This extension does not allow you to debug Java or Processing projects.
 It also doesn't include any sort of intellisense.

+## Why the fork?

+The [original extension](https://github.com/TobiahZ/processing-vscode) was missing some features that I wanted and it seemed as if the repo was no longer being maintained.
+So, forked the extension and changed some things.

+- Better syntax highlighting (thanks to [Red Hat](https://github.com/redhat-developer/vscode-java/blob/master/syntaxes/java.tmLanguage.json))
+- Documentation on hover
+- A run button
+- Simple diagnostics
+- Strings are auto closing and surrounding

+See the [CHANGELOG](https://github.com/Luke-zhang-04/processing-vscode/blob/main/CHANGELOG.md) for all changes

 ## Feature list

 ### Syntax highlighting